merksi/gettingcleaningdatacourseproject/CodeBook.md

 5.c. run the mean function column wise for each variable for each activity and each subject

 6. Please upload your data set as a txt file created with write.table() using row.name=FALSE

+Code book

+There must be a section called "Code book" that descri